1,000 Books Before Kindergarten

 Evening story-time is for ages 2-5 years old.
 We’ll have fun reading stories, singing songs, and making crafts.
 No registration required.
 Drop-ins welcome!

-THERE WILL BE NO EVENING STORY-TIME ON DECEMBER 26th, JANUARY 16th, OR FEBRUARY 20th
+THERE WILL BE NO EVENING STORY-TIME ON May 29th.

 Looking for a place to meet other chess players?
 Want to learn the basics?
 The library will host a Chess Club for players aged 6-12 years old.
 Bring your own chess set or use the library’s set.
 No registration required.
 Drop-ins welcome!